KennethanCeyer/pg-popup/README.md

 #### Colours

-- It support 5 type colours.
+- It supports 5 type colours.
-- You can use `theme` option to 'black', 'blue', 'orange', 'mint' and null(default).
+- You can use `theme` option to set the color 'black', 'blue', 'orange', 'mint' or null(default).
 - ![Colours](http://www.nhpcw.com/upload/colours_101515024121.png)

 ## Issues

-> We are welcome about announcing the issue.
+> If you found some problems or have good idea.

-Please inform us, If you find some problems.
+Please report to us, we can update the problems soon

 Thank you!